Napoleon’s Son is one of the Subjects of this book about France’s long history

 Napoleon, an autocrat with a social conscience, decided to do something about it, and the result was the Paris you visit today.
 The man he chose to carry out the modernization of the city was a self-confident, ambitious civil servant, Georges-Eugène Haussmann.

-He aimed to make Paris ‘the capital of a powerful Empire, the residence of a glorious sovereign, the seat of all major public bodies, the universal centre of literature, the arts and science’.
+He aimed to make Paris ‘the capital of a powerful Empire, the residence of a glorious sovereign, the seat of all major public bodies, the universal center of literature, the arts and science’.

 Haussmann and his imperial master believed better conditions would boost business, attract tourists and increase tax revenue as well as providing jobs.

-The Prefect, who enjoyed wide powers to enforce his will, had no compunction about tearing down old districts in the centre and west of the city; he called himself ‘the demolition artist’.
+The Prefect, who enjoyed wide powers to enforce his will, had no compunction about tearing down old districts in the center and west of the city; he called himself ‘the demolition artist’.

 He brooked no delay – ‘get those warts off my face,’ he said of parts of the city dating back to the Middle Ages.
 Though not ennobled, he was known as Baron Haussmann – simple ‘Monsieur’ did not seem enough.